 The McLaren 2014 Programme runs between the centenary of his birth on 11th April and the end of the Commonwealth Games on 3rd August 2014.
 McLaren 2014 will narrate the journey of McLaren’s life in Scotland, encompassing his birthplace in Stirling, path to Glasgow where he studied at the Glasgow School of Art, through to Edinburgh, where his films were a regular feature of the Edinburgh International Film Festival since its first edition in 1947, and where the 2014 edition will present the 25th McLaren Award for Best British Animation.

 The McLaren 2014 Programme will be project managed by the Centre for the Moving Image (CMI), based at Edinburgh’s Filmhouse and home of the Edinburgh International Film Festival, working with a wide range of public, cultural and academic partners across Scotland, the UK and Canada.
 McLaren 2014 is being produced in collaboration with the National Film Board of Canada , and in Canada the NFB will be holding commemorative events within their 75th Anniversary that will dovetail with the events in Scotland.

 McLaren 2014 is part of the Glasgow 2014 Cultural Programme which is a national celebration.
 Culture 2014 will showcase dance, theatre, music, visual arts, comedy and much more in the run up to and after the Commonwealth Games, with Festival 2014 transforming the Host City at Games time.
 The Cultural Programme is a partnership between the Glasgow 2014 Organising Committee, Glasgow Life and Creative Scotland. www.glasgow2014.com/culture

-Further information will be announced during 2013.
-If you would like to discuss this project further, please contact:
+If you would like more information or to discuss this project further, please contact:

 Artistic Director of McLaren 2014